How much does a Social Services Specialist make?

 State of Arkansas

-The State of Arkansas offers rewarding roles for Social Services Specialists.
-They work in various locations across the state, providing vital services to the community.
-The state supports a diverse range of programs aimed at enhancing the well-being of its residents.
+The State of Arkansas offers good opportunities for Social Services Specialists.
+They work in different cities across the state, providing vital services to residents.
+The state values public service and offers a collaborative work environment.

 -